 Certification of the Election Results

-The election results for all elected officials positions, as certified by the Commission, shall only be effective when the BCSGA Advisor, or designee, reads the names into the Minutes of the next scheduled Senate meeting.
+The election results for all elected official positions, as certified by the Commission, shall only be effective when the BCSGA Advisor, or designee, reads the names into the Minutes of the next scheduled Senate meeting.
 Such item shall be agenized in the BCSGA Senate agenda.

 The election results for all elected official positions may be certified separately from all petitions.